Tuesday 28 May 1940

 |German bomber He-111 H-5.
 It was shot down by ground fire on 28 May 1940 in the valley of Mount Korsbakken in the area of Narvik.
 The aircraft belonged to 2./Kampfgruppe 100.
 Of the crew, two perish, two are captured.|

-A corps of French 1st Army (40,000 men) that has been left in the lurch by the British retreat to the Dunkirk perimeter is surrounded by 7 German Divisions (3 armoured) of Sixth Army at Lille.
-General Rommel's 7th Panzer Division is one of the besieging formations.
+A corps of French 1st Army (40,000 men) left in the lurch by the British retreat to the Dunkirk perimeter is surrounded by seven German Divisions (3 armored) of the Sixth Army at Lille.
+General Erwin Rommel's 7th Panzer Division is one of the besieging formations.
 The French position may be hopeless, but it is drawing off elite Wehrmacht forces that could be better employed at the beachhead.

 The French 4th Armoured Division under Brigadier General De Gaulle attacks Abbeville, capturing some German outposts and reaching the Somme.
 However, they fail to take Abbeville or St. Valery.
 The French armour makes some initial progress, then falls back.
 The French infantry occupies about half the distance into the bridgehead, but there is massive confusion on both sides as to what is going on.
 The French take 200 prisoners and appear to be breaking through, but De Gaulle breaks off the attack so that he can regroup his panzers and try another full-scale assault on the 29th.